These are the best Cyber Monday deals we've found

 Sorry, gotta do it: The Force is strong with this one.
 Propel's drones originally sold for $180.
 They're incredibly fun to fly, and if you're able to find the TIE Fighter or Speeder Bike elsewhere, you can engage in actual aerial dogfights.
 These are getting increasingly hard to find, so don't miss this for just $37.

 The latest iPad has a larger 10.2-inch screen and support for Apple Pencil (sold separately).
 It's a great deal for anyone with a 2017 (non-Pro) iPad or older.
-This $229 price is available from Amazon and Target right now, but probably won't last until Cyber Monday.
+It was available for $230 earlier this weekend from Amazon and Target, but that price didn't last until Cyber Monday.
 Read our iPad 10.2 review.

-Last year's hottest PS4 game originally sold for $60 -- and that was without extra content.
-Right now, you can get the GOTY Edition (which includes lots of extra goodies) for this all-time-low price.
-It's a must-have for PS4 owners.
-Shipping is free if you order from Best Buy, but if you'd rather grab it in-store, Walmart has the game for the same price.
-Read our Marvel's Spider-Man review.

 One of the best TVs we've reviewed this year is available at a huge discount.
 With insane light output, powerful local dimming and one of the best HDR pictures we've tested, this Vizio is a certified beast.
 You can choose from two sizes, both $400 off the usual price exclusively at Costco.